google/trillian-examples/etherslurp/README.md

 ```

-Build and run the tether Follower (here's where you use your saved LOGID):
+Build and run the tether Follower:

 ```bash
 # Yes, another terminal:
 make follower
 ```

-Build and run the tether Mapper (here's where you use your saved LOGID and MAPID):
+Build and run the tether Mapper:

 ```bash
 # ... yup